Morgan Horse: The Ultimate Guide to an Iconic Breed

 Laminitis

 Laminitis is a serious condition that reduces blood flow to the inner layer of the hoof, known as the laminae, causing inflammation and intense pain.
 This inflammation can severely compromise the hoof's structure, leading to long-term damage.
-Obesity and high-sugar diets are common triggers for laminitis, making proper nutrition and weight management essential for preventing the condition in Morgan horses.
 If left untreated, laminitis can progress to lameness or even permanent hoof damage, so early diagnosis and treatment are critical.

 How to Get a Morgan Horse